abshah/ibworkshop2025/README.md

 - All VMs in this workshop are accessed via browser (Guacamole) - no local SSH client required
 - The workshop uses SimpleVM interface (not the full OpenStack Horizon dashboard)
+- Conda tools (mash, parallel, sra-tools) are pre-installed during VM creation
-- Data and tools are pre-configured in the workshop VMs
+- Minio client and other tools are installed during the workshop as needed
+- Workshop organizers have SSH access to help troubleshoot issues